Grahmification/Grahmification.github.io/_recipes/bruschetta.md

 - Optional - Coat one side of the bread slices with olive oil and place oil side down on a baking sheet.
 Toast the slices in the oven at 450f for approx. 5 mins.
 Serve the bread oiled side up.

 ---

+Removing the tomato seeds is super annoying, but the effort is worth it.